 Breaking down silos, adopting new technology, and keeping up with the latest regulations is an ongoing journey, but the benefits are proven.
 Cloud solutions are a valuable resource; they’re used by every brand at the multi-moment stage and 62% of brands at the connected level.
 We have also found brands that used their first-party data in four specific cases — lifecycle marketing, personalization engine, cross-channel lead management, and audience identification — achieved higher impact than those that don’t.

-To be exact, brands that deployed at least one of these four use cases achieved 1.5X higher revenue lift than brands that didn’t deploy any of them, and brands that deployed all four saw 2.9X higher revenue lift compared to brands that didn’t deploy any.
+To be exact, brands that deployed at least one of these four use cases in their first-party data strategy achieved 1.5X higher revenue lift than brands that didn’t deploy any of them, and brands that deployed all four saw 2.9X higher revenue lift compared to brands that didn’t deploy any.

 Six steps to succeed with first-party data